silentsilas/AoC_2022/README.md

 # Advent of Code 2022 Solutions

-Here lies my attempts at solving the daily code challenges in AoC using the Rust programming language.
+Here lies my attempts at solving the daily code challenges in [Advent of Code](https://adventofcode.com/) using the Rust programming language.
 I haven't touched low-level languages since college, so any feedback would be appreciated.
 Otherwise feel free to use it as a reference for your own solutions.

 ### Installation